Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-Separate belt from jumpsuit, turn on merge in mirror modifier, and then add horizontal loop cut in middle of belt.
+Separate belt from overalls, turn on merge in mirror modifier, and then add horizontal loop cut in middle of belt.

 image